 The quick way for those with limited time on their hands to determine the likely market trend is to use a trend-line.
 Draw it under major swing bottoms or across major swing tops on the monthly, weekly and daily price charts to see the dominant trend direction.

 For those who wisely take more time at doing this, it's best to look closely at the different time frame charts and note whether it shows higher swing bottoms (for an up-trend), or lower swing tops and bottoms for a down-trend.
 Learn to draw swing charts which immediately gives a birds-eye view of the trend.

-If your monthly bar-chart trend is up, plus your weekly trend is up, then when you come across a daily swing-bottom forming (especially on an expected reversal date and support level) higher than the previous daily swing bottom, you have a very powerful buy signal to go long and looking for an up-trend bullish market to start soon.
+If your monthly bar-chart trend is up, plus your weekly trend is up, then when you come across a daily swing-bottom forming (especially on an expected reversal date and support level) higher vs previous daily swing bottom, you have a powerful buy signal to go long and looking for an up-trend bullish market to start.